mjbellantoni/formtastic-bootstrap/README.md

 * Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
 * Please try not to mess with the Rakefile, version, or history.
 If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

-## About the Implementation

-A lot of the code (especially the test suite) was copied over from Formtastic and then beaten into submission.
-I'm sure you'll find some ugliness in there.
-In general, I mimicked the Formtastic code structure as much as possible.

 ### To Do

 * Field Types
  * Basic Formtastic
    * :country